 <It’d be rather confusing if one didn’t know that.>

 “You just… kinda know,” A Librarian said, looking as if he’d never considered the question before.

 “Take it from someone who isn’t an A Librarian,” Nik said, “it’s confusing, at least to start with, but eventually you get the ear for it.”

 “That sounds absolutely fake, but sure.”

 Ignoring her, Nik continued.
-“Now, I’m going to go talk to A Librarian, and myself and my brother will be taking the Midpoint train to Index, so see you around, I suppose.”
+“Now, I’m going to go talk to A Librarian, and myself and my brother will be taking tomorrow’s Midpoint train to Index, so see you around, I suppose.”

 “Oh, bye!
 It was nice meeting you, and maybe slightly less nice meeting your brother.”

 “Ah, um, Nik,” said A Librarian haltingly, “it was great to talk with another scholar in my field!
 I’d love to read some of your published work – I work in the Department of Realmic Dynamics at the Foyer University as the Associate Third Professor.”

 “Thank you!
 I’ll see if I can send you something when I get back to my office,” said Nik, flashing a grin before he turned to head off into the crowded quayside, vanishing quickly from sight.